Android2771/actors-fyp/README.md

 send(ping, {replyTo: pong, val: 5})
 ```
 ### Single Threaded Browser
 The framework has been ported to use browsers as a platform to run actors.
-This [implementation](src/browser/actors.js) provides full interoperability for the exported functions between the node and browser implementations.
+This [implementation](src/browser/actors.js) provides full interoperability for the exported functions with the [node implementation](src/actors.ts).
 The same code above will run in a browser.

 ### WebSockets
 WebSocket connections facilitate the communicaiton between different nodes and browsers.
 All clients using the actor framework connect to a WebSocket server running the [star network implementation](src/network.js).